alnkesq/AppViewLite/docs/Configuration.md

 ### Nostr
 * `APPVIEWLITE_LISTEN_NOSTR_RELAYS`: Listens to the specified Nostr relays.
 Example: `nos.lol,bostr.bitcointxoko.com`.
 Defaults to none.
 * `APPVIEWLITE_NOSTR_IGNORE_REGEX`: Don't ingest posts matching the specified regex.

+### RSS
+RSS is enabled by default, and provides support for Tumblr and Reddit as well.
+Feeds are refreshed periodically as long as at least one user subscribes to them, or when the corresponding profile page is opened.

 ## Image proxying and caching
 * `APPVIEWLITE_SERVE_IMAGES`: Enables image serving, instead of relying on an external CDN.